jonas-is-coding/mira-auth/README.md

 ## Simple and Secure Authentication System

-**Mira-Auth** is a powerful and easy-to-use authentication library that helps you integrate secure sessions and password hashing into your application.
-With just a few commands, you can create a secret, manage sessions, and securely store passwords.
+**Mira-Auth** is a powerful and easy-to-use authentication library designed to integrate secure sessions, password hashing, and user management into your application.
+With minimal setup, you can create sessions, manage users, and securely handle passwords.

 ## Features

-- 🌟 **Secure JWT Token Generation and Validation**
+- 🌟 **Secure JWT Token Generation and Validation**: Create and validate JWT tokens for secure user sessions.
-- 🔐 **Password Hashing with bcrypt**
+- 🔐 **Password Hashing and Comparison**: Hash passwords for storage and compare user input with stored hashes using bcrypt.
-- 🛠️ **Simple Setup and User-Friendly Commands**
+- 🛠️ **Simple Setup**: Easy to configure with straightforward commands and TypeScript support.
+- 🔑 **User Management**: Create and retrieve user records with built-in Prisma integration.
+- 🚀 **Sign In Functionality**: Automatically verifies user existence and compares passwords.

 ## Installation